m-iDev-0792/HJGraphics/readme.md

 ![HJGraphics](Attachments/HJGraphics.png)
 # HJGraphics
-HJGraphics is a very simple 3D graphic framework based on OpenGL API, and my attempt to build a relatively complete tiny 3D graphic framework from the ground up.
+HJGraphics is a very simple 3D graphic framework based on OpenGL API, and also my attempt to build a relatively complete tiny 3D graphic framework from the ground up.
 It is a part of my graduation project as well.

-By using HJGraphics, you can create OpenGL environment and draw some funny 3D objects with  a few lines of code. eg.
+By using HJGraphics, you can create OpenGL environment and draw some funny 3D objects with  a few lines of code.

+eg.
 ```
 Box box(2,2,2);